stefee/stef/content/0003-understanding-react-1.md

 Thanks for taking the time to read this! <3

 Please let me know what you think of it.
-You can contact me by email at stef@srilq.email.
+You can contact me by email at stef@sril.email.

 Also, thank you Sam Greenhalgh for reading my first draft.
 What a nice man.